 ARTICLE V — EXECUTIVE COMMITTEE

 - Executive Committee Meetings.
 The Executive Committee shall meet at least once each year.
 Any member of the Executive Committee unable to attend a meeting may name a nonvoting alternate to represent him or her, subject to the approval of the Chair.
-The Chair of the Topical Group shall preside over the Executive Committee meetings.
+The Chair of the Division shall preside over the Executive Committee meetings.
 A majority of the voting members, including at least two Officers, shall constitute a quorum.

 ARTICLE VI — OFFICERS